 There's nothing quite like being able to examine financial data by yourself by viewing charts and graphs or downloading the information into a spreadsheet.
 This resource is a part of the Town's ongoing effort to enhance transparency and public engagement.

 To access the OpenGov Financial Transparency portal, click here or scroll to the bottom of page for the portal link and helpful tips on usage.

 FY 2023 Financial Performance

 General Fund Revenue

-FY 2022 actual performance outpaced initial projections due to a resilient local economy, which was largely driven by a robust housing market and the return of services to pre-COVID levels.
-Additional funding from the State and Federal Government for COVID/CARES assistance (considered one-time revenue sources) also helped.
+FY 2023 actual performance outpaced initial projections and FY 2022 due to a resilient local economy, which was largely driven by a robust housing market and the return of services to pre-COVID levels.
+In addition, interest earnings on higher cash balances substantially exceeded projections due to the increase in interest rates during the year.
 The drop from FY 2021 to FY 2022 is the direct result of moving to Enterprise Funds for Beaches, Moorings, Rock Harbor, Transfer Station and Sewer operations.

 General Fund Expenses

-Although post-pandemic costs of core services (both personnel and supply chain) continue to grow at levels that exceed Proposition 2 1/2 constraints, FY 2022 actual expenses were lower than projected due primarily to turnover and the inability to fill open positions.
-In addition, reimbursements received from the State and Federal Government for COVID pandemic costs resulted in budget turn backs in certain expense line items.
+Post-pandemic costs of core services (both personnel and supply chain) continue to grow at levels that exceed Proposition 2 1/2 constraints.
+However, FY 2023 actual expenses were lower than budgeted due primarily to employee turnover and the inability to fill open positions.
+In addition, actual expenses incurred to complete various special projects came in below projected budget levels.

 Water Fund Revenue

 Although FY 2023 actual revenues came in higher than FY 2022, it actually fell short of reaching its revenue projections due to drought-related conditions and mandatory watering restrictions.